BusKill/usb-a-magnetic-breakaway/README.md

 * BusKill Open Collective https://opencollective.com/buskill
 * BusKill Documentation https://docs.buskill.in

 If you create your own version, please create a folder and add your assets to the folder.
-Feel free to document your section content in this Readme following the style by which I have documented mine.
+Feel free to document your section content in this Readme following the style by which we have documented ours.

 ## goldfishlaser 3D-Printed Version

-My version is built in OpenSCAD and is still a work in progress.
-Currently trying to suss out exactly what the wiring requirements are to get the cord to successfully transmit data through the connection after splicing.
+This version is built in OpenSCAD and is still a work in progress.
+Goldfishlaser is currently trying to suss out exactly what the wiring requirements are to get the cord to successfully transmit data through the connection after splicing.

 ###  What's New?

-I have started over from scratch to use disc magnets and also to go back to a two piece instead of three piece design.
-However, my three piece design with the hex magnets is also still available.
+Goldfishlaser has started over from scratch to use disc magnets and also to go back to a two piece instead of three piece design.
+However, the three piece design with the hex magnets is also still available.
 Publicised here: https://www.buskill.in/3d-print-2023-04/

 ### CAD Files